jthomasmock/gtExtras/cran-comments.md

 ## Submission details

 - This is an update to solve a few bugs as indicated by users and CRAN maintainers.
-- Fixed the version of package to be stable and not release version (0.6.0)

 ## R CMD check results